Exempt Status: Top 60 Order of Merit 2013.

 Follow me at Twitter .

-2013: Finished T3 at the 82nd OSDE Abierto del Centro in Cordoba, Argentina for his best result this season on PGA TOUR Latinoamérica… Had five top-30 finishes and missed only one cut in six starts during the first half of the PGA TOUR Latinoamérica season… Made four cuts in eight starts on the Web.com Tour, with a T11 finish at the Colombian Championship as his best in March… After posting rounds of 67 and 69 in a qualifier at Gleaneagles CC in Texas, he lost a four-man playoff for three British Open spots… In September he claimed his first career win as a professional at the Abierto del Club Campestre Los Farallones, a Colombian Tour event that was part of the PGA TOUR Latinoamérica Developmental Series… Led that tournament at Los Farallones’ par-73 from start to finish for a winning total of 279 (-13).
+2013: Closed the year with a T50 finish at the Web.com Tour Qualifying Tournament Final at PGA West in California to earn conditional status on the Web.com Tour for the 2014 season… Finished the PGA TOUR Latinoamérica season ranked No. 18 in the Order of Merit.
+Had three top-10 finishes, seven top-25 finishes and nine cuts made in eleven starts.
+His best finish was T3 at the 82nd OSDE Abierto del Centro in Cordoba, Argentina in April.
+Finished T5 at the Aberto do Brasil and T8 at the Arturo Calle Colombian Open… Made four cuts in eight starts on the Web.com Tour, with a T11 finish at the Colombian Championship as his best in March… After posting rounds of 67 and 69 in a qualifier at Gleaneagles CC in Texas, he went on to lose a four-man playoff for three British Open spots… Claimed his first career win as a professional at the Abierto del Club Campestre Los Farallones, a Colombian Tour event that was part of the PGA TOUR Latinoamérica Developmental Series.
+Led that tournament at Los Farallones’ par-73 from start to finish for a winning total of 279 (-13) in September.

 2012: Finished the PGA TOUR Latinoamérica season as the sixth ranked player on the Order of Merit, just outside “Los Cinco” who earned 2013 Web.com Tour status… Earned US $41,041.25 in eleven starts… Finished second twice and tied for fourth three other times for a total five top 5’s… Had seven top-25 finishes and eight cuts made… Entered the season ending 107th Visa Open de Argentina needing a victory to claim the Order of Merit’s fifth spot.
 Despite a solid effort, he came up short by finishing that event in a tie for fourth… Finished the 65th Arturo Calle Colombian Open in a two-way tie for second in September.
 Held that tournament’s outright lead after a 66 (-6) in the opening round and remained second the rest of the way… Carded a career low 63 (-9) at the Lexus Peru Open on November 4 to finish in a four-way tie for second… Also tied for fourth at the season opening Mundo Maya Open in Mexico, an event in which he joined eventual winner Tommy Cocha of Argentina in a tie for the halfway lead, and at the 59th Brazil Open… A year after turning pro, he earned PGA TOUR Latinoamérica full exempt status by tying for first at the PGA TOUR Latinoamérica Q-School in Buenos Aires, Argentina in June… Made the cut in his two starts on the Web.com Tour: T50 at the Pacific Rubiales Colombia Championship and T68 at the Panama Claro Championship.